 ACFB payments are non-taxable and do not impact eligibility for other social assistance programs such as Assured Income for the Severely Handicapped (AISH).
 It also does not require recipients to have earned employment income.

-That said, similar to the Canada Child Benefit, you must file your income tax return in order to be eligible for ACFB.
+That said, similar to the Canada Child Benefit; you must file your income tax return to be eligible for ACFB.

 ACFB Eligibility Requirements

 To be eligible for the Alberta Child and Family Benefit, you must:

 - Have children under the age of 18

 - File a tax return